quentinLeDilavrec/behavior-lib/README.md

-# behavior-lib
+# behavior-trace-processing
-Contains logic used to do behavior analysis
+Contains logic used to process behavior traces